Answers to Frequently Asked Questions for the Predoctoral Basic Biomedical, LEAD MSTP and MSTP T32s

 NIGMS expects the activities sponsored by the training grant to be open to all the students in the graduate program.
 We do not support the notion of a ‘two-tier' or 'class’ of students (appointed to training vs. those not appointed on the training grant).

-Yes, as long as the proposed training program is broadly-based, within the NIGMS mission, and fits one of the Predoctoral Training Grant Program Areas.
-We encourage potential applicants to each of to NIGMS T32 Program Officials before submitting.
+Applicant organizations may submit more than one application, provided that each application is distinct with respect to the scientific area of research training.
+The proposed training program must align with one of the Predoctoral Training Grant Program Areas.
+We encourage potential applicants to reach out to NIGMS T32 Program Officials before submitting.

 All mentors should receive training.
 Refresher training is recommended on a regular basis.
 Regarding the approach and frequency of mentor training, we believe that it is context-based and leave it to the individual institution to propose a plan that works best for that institution.